HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Don't ignore it.
-Read the notice carefully and note the deadline (usually 30 days).
-Contact the DeKalb County Department of Development Services - Building Division to confirm the violation details.
-Then gather all documents related to the unpermitted work.
+Start by reading the notice in full and identifying the specific violation cited and the response deadline (typically 30 days).
+Then call the DeKalb County Department of Development Services - Building Division to confirm the details and ask about the after-the-fact permit process.

-Indiana has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: IC 22-13 (Indiana Building Code), IC 36-7-2-9 (Local Building Code Enforcement), IC 22-15-3 (Design Releases).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 30-day response window is firm.
+The governing statute is IC 22-13 (Indiana Building Code), IC 36-7-2-9 (Local Building Code Enforcement), IC 22-15-3 (Design Releases).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.